adambkaplan/kidbase10/SPEC.md

 be present in the set of allowed characters.
 The set of allowed input characters MUST have length ten (10).

+### Character Variation

+Variants MAY allow a different set of characters as input, as long as the total number of characters in the input set equals ten (including whitspace).

+Variants MAY allow alternate character forms as input and treat these as their "base character" equivalents.
+For example, treating Latin uppercase and lowercase characters as equivalent.

 ### Whitespace Character

 A whitespace character MUST be included in the set of allowed inputs for the purpose of separating words and encoding phrases of arbitrary length.
 The ASCII space character (" ") is the canonical whitespace character for encoding input and decoding output.

+Variants MAY allow an alternate character to serve the role of word separator, such as the underscore ("_"), semicolon (";"), or pipe ("|") character.

 ## Encoding Alphabet